 There was a tremendous amount of competition, meaning that lenders were reluctant to turn applicants down because then they would just go to a competitor.
 Additionally, 50% of lenders’ revenues were coming from loans that were refinanced or rolled over.
 These facts combined resulted in lenders failing to conduct adequate affordability assessments and ensuring that borrowers should be able to repay – because they make more profit when they don’t.

-The OFT also found that lenders were emphasising easy and fast access to instant pay day loans in order to draw in customers, without making the costs and risks clear enough to applicants.
+The OFT also found that short term lenders were emphasising easy and fast access to instant pay day loans in order to draw in customers, without making the costs and risks clear enough to applicants.
 There was also not enough understanding or forbearance for borrowers who were struggling with repayments.

 Furthermore, there were overly aggressive debt collection practices in place that were far below the official standards lenders were meant to follow.

 All in all, the market was full of problems and many people were suffering as a result.
 Debt charities were seeing more and more calls each day from people struggling with enormous amounts of payday loan debt.
 It was decided that strong action must be taken.
 The OFT closed its doors on 1st April 2014, and the Financial Conduct Authority took over.